|life span|| |

 Like other large dogs, Rhodesians are also susceptible to bloat, when dogs' stomachs swell and twist or flip, cutting off blood flow to other organs.
 This is a life-threatening condition, but you can help prevent bloat through a procedure that "tacks" the stomach to your dog's body, keeping it in place.
 Talk with your veterinarian the come up with the best health plan for your pup.

 Rhodesian ridgebacks can also have a defect called dermoid sinus, which typically requires surgical intervention.
 The condition is sometimes present at birth, and reputable breeders and veterinarians will be able to identify it.

 Not all Rhodesian ridgebacks will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
 It's important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
 If adopting, ask the rescue for all available health history.

 In the 16th and 17th centuries, European settlers arrived in southern Africa with their dogs—mastiffs, Great Danes, bloodhounds, and greyhounds.
-Ill-suited for the drastic temperatures, scarce water, and rough brush, the settlers began breeding their imports with the native Khoikhoi dog, a tribal hunting dog known for the ridge lining its back, the AKC says.
+Ill-suited for the drastic temperatures, scarce water, and rough brush, the settlers began breeding their imports with the native Khoikhoi dog, a tribal hunting dog known for the ridge lining its back, according to the Rhodesian Ridgeback Rescue.
 The result was a strong, fast, intelligent dog who made an excellent hunter.